Space Resources

 SPRS598BINNOV8X – ENTREPRENEURSHIP AND INNOVATION3.0

-SPRS599INDEPENDENT STUDY IN SPACE RESOURCES0.5-6
+SPRS599INDEPENDENT STUDY IN SPACE RESOURCES1-6

 PhD in Space Resources

 The Doctor of Philosophy (PhD) is intended to provide the degree holders the necessary knowledge and research skills to pursue academic positions or contribute as a space-resources specialist in industry or government agencies.
+A student who completes a PhD in Space Resources will possess all the training of a Master’s degree holder with further specialization in one or more areas within the space resources field.
+The completed doctoral dissertation will make original contributions to the field.

 1) General Requirements

 The Doctor of Philosophy (PhD) degree in Space Resources requires 72 total credits, consisting of at least 36 credits of courses beyond the BS and at least 24 research credits.
 The balance of 12 credits can be either course or research credits.
 Coursework beyond the MS degree program will not be restricted other than approved by the student’s advisor and Dissertation Committee.
 The PhD degree allows for both on-campus and online options.
 The latter requires approval by the student advisor, Dissertation Committee, and Program Director who will review and approve if the research project can be conducted remotely.
+If a student requests to transfer from on-campus to online status (or vice versa) after passing the PhD Qualifying Exam, the Dissertation Committee will also have to approve the change in addition to the advisor.

-For students coming into the PhD program with a Master Non-Thesis degree in an engineering, science, economics, business or other relevant field, up to 24 credits of courses can be transferred, after approval from the Space Resources Program Director in consultation with the program faculty.
-These students will still be required to take 12 credits from five core courses (SPRS501, SPRS502, SPRS503, SPRS591 and SPRS592) and other elective courses needed to complete the minimum 36 credit course requirement.
-For students with a previous Master with Thesis or PhD degree, up to 36 credits of relevant courses can be approved for transfer; however, the student will still be required to take the 12 credits from the previously mentioned five core courses and other elective courses needed to complete the minimum 36 credit course requirement.
+For students coming into the PhD program with a Master Non-Thesis degree in an engineering, science, economics, or other relevant field, up to 24 credits of courses can be transferred, after approval from the Space Resources Program Director in consultation with the program faculty.
+These students will still be required to take 13 credits from five courses (SPRS501, SPRS502, SPRS503, SPRS591 and SPRS592) and other elective courses needed to complete the minimum 36 credit course requirement.
+For students with a previous Master with Thesis or PhD degree, up to 36 credits of relevant courses can be approved for transfer; however, the student will still be required to take the 13 credits from the previously mentioned five courses and other elective courses needed to complete the minimum 36 credit course requirement.
 For all students starting the PhD program already with a Mines Space Resources Certificate or MS-NT degree (or transferring to the PhD from any of these two programs), all credits taken at the Mines Space Resources program can be transferred to the PhD degree.

-Students in the Space Resources PhD degree program must successfully complete a Qualifying Exam, defend a written Dissertation Research Proposal, and write and defend a Doctoral Dissertation, in addition to their course and research work.
+Students in the Space Resources PhD degree program must successfully complete a Qualifying Exam, defend a written Dissertation Research Proposal, submit at least one publication to a peer-reviewed journal, deliver conference and program seminar presentations, and write and defend a Doctoral Dissertation, in addition to their course and research work.
 PhD research is aimed at advancing fundamental knowledge in the Space Resources field.
-From the beginning of their studies at Mines, students must have an advisor from the Space Resources Program faculty to direct and monitor their academic plan, research, and independent studies.
+From the beginning of their studies at Mines, students must have an advisor to direct and monitor their academic plan, research, and independent studies.
 A PhD Dissertation Committee must also be assembled after passing the Qualifying Exam, as outlined below.

 2) PhD Qualifying Exam